Keyboard shortcuts

 Cost$1.50/monthFree

-Bank coverageWide (uses bank APIs)Any bank with a website
+Bank coverageWide in the USAny bank with a website

 PrivacyData passes through SimpleFIN serversFully local, no third parties